 Regardless of your age or physical health, it's important to have regular eye exams.

-Dr. Khan and Dr. Cookson evaluate your vision at a variety of focal lengths and suggest the best prescription to meet out visual demands.
+Dr. Alisa Khan will evaluate your vision at a variety of focal lengths and suggest the best prescription to meet out visual demands.
 Your eye muscle coordination is evaluated to ensure your eyes are optimally balanced while looking at the world.
 Each eye exam concludes with an ocular health assessment to monitor the eye for any changes that could put you at risk for eye conditions.
-At the end of your appointment a management plan will be implemented to keep your eyes as healthy as they can be.
+At the end of your appointment, a management plan will be implemented to keep your eyes as healthy as they can be.

-Eye care experts recommend you have a complete eye exam every year to asses your risk for potentially damaging eye conditions, as well as to keep on top of any changes in vision you may be experiencing.
+Eye care experts recommend you have a complete eye exam every year to assess your risk for potentially damaging eye conditions, as well as to keep on top of any changes in the vision you may be experiencing.

 Children with existing vision problems or risk factors should have their eyes examined more frequently.
 Common risk factors for vision problems include: